Dual-booting Windows and Linux can show the wrong time. Here’s how to get Windows and Linux to show the correct time while dual booting.

 Why do Windows and Linux display different times when dual booting?

-Generally, the current time is stored in your Motherboard and every time you boot into either Windows or Linux, they will make use of the time stored in Motherboard.
-However, the issue lies in how Windows and Linux interpret the time from the motherboard.
+Generally, the current time is stored in your motherboard.
+Every time you boot into Windows or Linux, they will get the current time from your motherboard.
+The problem, though, is how Windows and Linux read the time from the motherboard.

-Windows: It assumes that whatever time is on the motherboard, it is your local time.
+Windows: It assumes the time it received from the motherboard is your local time.
 Windows will not make any corrections or UTC (Greenwich Mean Time) off-sets.
 It just displays the time as is.

-Linux: It assumes that whatever time is in the motherboard, it is the UTC time (Greenwich Mean Time).
-As such, Linux off-sets the motherboard time according to your location to show the actual local time.
+Linux: It assumes that the time it received from the motherboard is the UTC time (Greenwich Mean Time).
+As a result, Linux adjusts the motherboard time according on your location or region settings to display the true local time.

-As you can guess, both the methods are very good when they are used independently.
-But when you are dual booting, these methods will cause time sync issues and show different times in Windows and Linux.
+As you might expect, when employed individually, both approaches are wonderful.
+However, when dual booting, these solutions will cause time sync problems and display different times in Windows and Linux.

-Don’t worry, though the issue seems complicated, it is very easy to fix Windows and Linux showing different time when dual booting.
-Just follow the below steps and you should be good.
+Don’t worry; while the problem appears to be tricky, it is simple to fix Windows and Linux showing different times when dual booting.
+Simply follow the steps below, and you should be OK.